michaelsantunes/FlightStorage/README.md

-# FlightStorage
+# Prototype API
-API prototype to find flight prices on the web.
-The final goal is store  the maximum data possible and in the future to use with machine learning to predict prices.
+The purpose of this project is to store flight prices, using externals APIs, during a year.
+Searching datas from specific intervals of dates, for a better analysis of the results.
+After that,  to use machine learning predict flight prices.